 - It can be clearly determined what a pipe's diameter, pipe materials, gradients, flow directions and invert levels are from the plans. - It can be clearly determined what an inspection chamber or manhole's cover level, invert level, cover loading grade and sump depth (where applicable) are from the plans. - All infiltration or attenuation features (including permeable paving) are clearly labelled with their dimensions, invert/base levels and cover levels. - Control structures are labelled with discharge rates, hydraulic head, invert and cover levels and ideally model number. - Measures to protect drainage from tree root damage are clearly shown on any drainage layout. - If the 1% AEP + CCA event floods, then the extent and depth of the flooding is shown on a site plan.
-This plan includes proposed external ground levels and finished floor levels of buildings. - Potential flow routes off site are shown. - Cross sections and long sections of all open features are provided. - Construction detail drawings are site specific. - Construction detail drawings are provided for all components including but not limited to:

-- Infiltration structures

-- Attenuation structures

-- Manholes/inspection chambers

-- Catchpits/silt traps

-- Flow control devices

-- Permeable paving

-- Channel drains
+This plan includes proposed external ground levels and finished floor levels of buildings. - Potential flow routes off site are shown.
+The plan also includes proposed external ground levels, finished floor levels of buildings and designed slopes on all impermeable surfaces such as highways or car parks. - Construction detail drawings are site specific. - Construction detail drawings are provided for all components including but not limited to: - Infiltration structures - Attenuation structures - Manholes/inspection chambers - Catchpits/silt traps - Flow control devices - Permeable paving - Channel drains - Pipe bed and surround - Pipe to pipe connections - Filter strips or drains - Bio-retention systems - Tree pits and measures to protect drainage from root incursion - Water treatment features - Measures to protect drainage from tree roots. - Water butts or alternative methods of water reuse - also to be shown on plans.

-- Gullies

-- Pipe bed and surround

-- Pipe to pipe connections

-- Filter strips or drains

-- Swales

-- Bio-retention systems

-- Ponds

-- Tree pits and measures to protect drainage from root incursion

-- Water treatment features

-- Measures to protect drainage from tree roots.

-- Water butts or alternative methods of water reuse - also to be shown on plans.